Three Chinese companies plan Swiss listings - NewsBreak

 Three Chinese companies plan Swiss listings

-Shanghai-listed Sany Heavy Industry Co, and Shenzhen-traded Gotion High Tech Co and Lepu Medical Technology (Beijing) Co said in respective filings that they aim to sell Global Depository Receipts in Switzerland to fund global expansion.
+Shanghai-listed Sany Heavy Industry Co (600031.SS), and Shenzhen-traded Gotion High Tech Co (002074.SZ) and Lepu Medical Technology (Beijing) Co (300003.SZ) said in respective filings that they aim to sell Global Depository Receipts in Switzerland to fund global expansion.

 The companies also said they were answering government calls to strengthen connectivity between Chinese and European capital markets, and that listing overseas would help broaden financing channels and improve corporate governance.